+- uplinkHARQ-Mode (optional): the configuration to set HARQmodeA or HARQmodeB per UL HARQ process;

+- disableCG-RetransmissionMonitoring (optional): the configuration to disable starting drx-HARQ-RTT-TimerUL for UL transmission over a configured uplink grant;

+- drx-TimeReferenceSFN (optional): the reference SFN used in determining the start time of DRX on durations when short and/or long DRX cycle is a rational number.

-- uplinkHARQ-Mode (optional): the configuration to set HARQmodeA or HARQmodeB per UL HARQ processEditor’s note: Additional description about the time reference SFN, e.g. how it is used in the DRX formula, is pending further agreements.
+Editor’s note: Additional description about the time reference SFN, e.g. how it is used in the DRX formula, is pending further agreements.

+The following UE variable is used for the DRX operation if drx-NonIntegerLongCycleStartOffset is configured:

+- DRX_SFN_COUNTER: the counter that increments with SFN.
+It is used only when the drx-NonIntegerLongCycle is configured;

 Editor’s note: Additional descriptions about this counter, e.g. whether it has a maximum and how it is initialized, is pending further agreements.